Corporació Valenciana de Mitjans de Comunicació

-Valencian Media Corporation (Valencian: Corporació Valenciana de Mitjans de Comunicació /ca-valencia/), also known by its acronym CVMC, is an agency of the Generalitat Valenciana, though with management autonomy and functional independence, in charge of producing and disseminating audiovisual products.
+Corporació Valenciana de Mitjans de Comunicació (Valencian: /ca-valencia/), also known by its acronym CVMC, is an agency of the Generalitat Valenciana, though with management autonomy and functional independence, in charge of producing and disseminating audiovisual products.
 Since 20 July 2016 is the successor of Radiotelevisió Valenciana, which was closed in 2013 by the then president Alberto Fabra.

 It is part of the Federation of Regional Organizations of Radio and Television (FORTA) with which it shares content for broadcasts.